SamuelVedel/kerpad/kerpad.1.md

 > all: list all input devices

 **-v**, **-\-verbose**
 : Display coordinates while pressing the touchpad.
-If combine with **-a**, it will display the coordinates even when the touchpad is just touched, this is useful to configure to edge limits.
+If combine with **-a**, it will display the coordinates even when the touchpad is just touched, this is useful to configure the edge limits.

 **-h**, **-\-help**
 : Display an help and exit.